 I can’t be certain of where, but at some point over the last month I came across Rembrandt’s depiction of the Prodigal Son parable (pictured below).
 While I am sure I have seen this famous 1660’s painting before in my life, I have never actually seen it for what it is because I haven’t come across it since understanding the story that inspired it.

-So coming across the Rembrandt recently, the story moved me once again by being able to visualize this monumental moment in both the son’s and father’s lives in this story.
-This painting shows the story’s message: a real father doesn’t care about his son’s past because a real father doesn’t know how to stop loving his son.
+So coming across the Rembrandt recently, the story moved me once again by being able to visualize this monumental moment in both the son’s and father’s lives of the story.
+This painting shows the parable’s message: a real father doesn’t care about his son’s past because a real father doesn’t know how to stop loving his son.
 I picture the Prodigal Son making his journey back home after losing his father’s money and living gluttonously, selfishly, and sickly; he must have been terrified to face his father and tell him that he has lost everything, including his dignity.
 His stomach must have been in knots as his imagination probably raced with how his father would react once seeing what has become of him.
-And then I picture his father making eye contact while “still a long way off” in the distance after years of not knowing if he would ever see his son again, dropping whatever he was in the middle of and “running to him”.
+Then I picture his father making eye contact while “still a long way off” in the distance after years of not knowing if he would ever see his son again, dropping whatever he was in the middle of and “running to him”.
 I picture the son embracing his father and not understanding how his father could be so happy with his return.
 I picture this being the beginning of the son’s much brighter future…all because he experienced the forgiveness and redemption of his father.
 Unfettered forgiveness, to me, is the most beautiful virtue a father can embrace because of its transformative power on their child’s life.
 True forgiveness changes lives.
 True redemption breathes new life into someone.

 Just like our Father in heaven, fathers on earth are called to forgive and redeem.
 Without fathers (either heavenly or earthly), what hope do sons and daughters have in this world and beyond?